cloudberrydb/cloudberrydb/readmes/README.Linux.md

     sudo ./README.Ubuntu.bash
     ```

-   > **Note:**
-   >
+    > [!Note]
     > - When you run the `README.Ubuntu.bash` script for dependencies, you will be asked to configure `realm` for kerberos.
 You can enter any realm, because this is just for testing, and during testing, it will reconfigure a local server/client.
 If you want to skip this manual configuration, run `export DEBIAN_FRONTEND=noninteractive`.
     > - If you fail to download packages, we recommend that you can try another one software source for Ubuntu.

 2. Install GCC 10.
 Ubuntu 18.04 and later versions should use GCC 10 or newer: